JJ/alpine-raku/README.md

 	sudo docker run -it jjmerelo/alpine-perl6

-to get into the perl6 interpreter
+to get into the perl6 interpreter.
+Can also be used as a "binary"

+	sudo docker run -t jjmerelo/alpine-perl6 -e "say 'hello þor'"

+or you can get into the container by running

+	sudo docker run -it --entrypoint sh -l -c jjmerelo/alpine-perl6

 Contributions, suggestions and patches are welcome.